 One area of concern regarding this helmet is the visor.
 It is very stiff, and it doesn't bend very well.
 We could see this snapping off in the event of a crash reasonably easily.

 The M1 comes with a helmet bag.
 That's it.

 7Protection delivered an excellent value with the M1 helmet.
 In fact, the value is so strong it earned our Best Buy award.
 The performance and protection levels are solid, while the price tag is exceptionally low.
 This is an easy recommendation for riders on a budget looking to dip their toes into park riding.

 A strong value meets well-rounded and respectable performance with the 7Protection M1.
-In a time where full-face helmets are closing in on $500, 7Protection delivered a viable option for $100.
+In a time where full-face helmets are closing in on $500, 7Protection delivered a viable option for a fifth of the price.
 Riders who are really pushing the envelope of speed and huge jumps may want something with more technology and features, but for the vast majority of riders, this helmet does just fine.